 1.1 This contract is between you and Together Energy (Retail) Limited.

 We are Together Energy.
-Related expressions like “us” or “our” should be read accordingly.
+Related expressions like “us” or “our” should be read accordingly and may also include third parties acting on our behalf.
 Our address is Together Energy, Erskine House, North Avenue, Clydebank G81 2DR.

 You are the person who either signed up to take a supply from us, is taking a supply from us, is the owner/occupier of property at which a supply is being taken from us, or is the secondary account holder who has consented to being added to the primary customer’s account.